 Ah, moonbeams on the waterfront as your gondola…um, no, that’s Venice not Vienna.
 However…

-The DDSG Blue Danube cruise service that operates around Vienna’s waterways offered an evening trip up the river with a candlelit dinner and live jazz on the 14th.
+The DDSG Blue Danube cruise service that operates around Vienna’s waterways offered an evening trip up the river with a four-course candlelit dinner and suitable music on the 14th.

 (The Staatsoper State Opera House)

 A spot of high culture seems a fine way to spend the evening on Valentine’s Day.
-The major houses haven’t published their 2026 schedules yet.
-But in 2025, we had a couple of love-themed productions:
+We had a couple of suitable productions on the 14th in 2026, but I await schedules for 2027:

 Romantic footsteps?